 - (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of our consolidated financial statements.
-Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
+Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the consolidated financial statements.
 Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (2) "Audit-Related Fees" are fees for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported as audit fees.
-Services provided in this category include due diligence assistance, and accounting consultations on proposed transactions. - "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
-This category includes fees for tax compliance, tax planning and tax advice. - (4) "All Other Fees" include all other non-audit services, including French translation of filing documents.
+Services provided in this category include due diligence assistance, and accounting consultations on proposed transactions. - (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
+This category includes fees for tax compliance, tax planning and tax advice. - (4) "All Other Fees" include all other non-audit services, including review and consultations relating to debt agreements, filing statements, business acquisition reports and prospectuses, as well as French translation of filing documents.